Humbly Homemade

 Notes

-• Egg whites whip up better when they're cold, so once you separate your eggs, put the egg whites in a bowl in the fridge for at least 15 minutes.
+• Eggs: Once you separate your eggs, let the egg yolks come to room temperature so they incorporate into the batter evenly, and put the egg whites in a bowl in the fridge for at least 15 minutes so they whip up better.

 Nutrition